 - Always carry this card with you and show it to anyone who treats you.
 For one year after you stop treatment you must mention that you have taken steroids.

-- If you become ill, or if you come in contact with anyone who has an infectious disease, consult your doctor promptly.
+- If you become ill, or if you come into contact with anyone who has an infectious disease, consult your doctor promptly.
 If you have never had chickenpox, you should avoid close contact with people who have chickenpox or shingles.
 If you do come into contact with chickenpox, see your doctor urgently.

-- Make sure the information on the card is kept up to date.
+- Make sure the information on the card is kept up-to-date.

 Disadvantages of corticosteroids

-Adverse effects are dose-related and often predictable according to the glucocorticoid actions (eg diabetes, osteoporosis, muscle wasting, neuropsychiatric effects) and mineralocorticoid actions (eg hypertension, and electrolyte and fluid balance).
+Adverse effects are dose-related and often predictable according to the glucocorticoid actions (eg, diabetes, osteoporosis, muscle wasting, neuropsychiatric effects) and mineralocorticoid actions (eg, hypertension, and electrolyte and fluid balance).